NAAC for Dental Colleges: SSR Strategy in the NDC Era

 How does the NDC transition affect NAAC for dental colleges?

-NAAC accreditation is independent of the NDC transition — dental colleges continue to pursue NAAC accreditation under the Binary + MBGL framework.
-However, the dental discipline-specific overlay (formerly Part B) evidence that previously referenced DCI norms must now align with the NDC framework.
+NAAC accreditation is independent of the NDC transition — dental colleges continue to pursue NAAC accreditation under the Unified Manual for Health Sciences Colleges.
+However, dental-specific Part B evidence that previously referenced DCI norms must now align with the NDC framework.
 This includes faculty qualification verified against NDC’s Undergraduate and Postgraduate Dental Education Board (UGPGDEB) norms, institutional rating evidence aligned with the Dental Assessment and Rating Board (DARB) framework, and professional conduct alignment with the Ethics and Dental Registration Board (EDRB).
 The smart play is to update SSR evidence templates to reference NDC and its three boards rather than DCI.

 What is the 5-stage NAAC accreditation process for dental colleges?

-Under the Binary framework, dental colleges have a discipline-specific overlay (15 metrics + 100 score weightage) layered on the 10 generic Binary attributes.
-The dental overlay captures dimensions unique to dental education that the generic Binary attributes cannot: clinical material adequacy (daily patient flow, OPD numbers, IPD when applicable), phantom lab capacity per student, dental chair counts and ratios, dental specialty department structures, hospital and OPD permissions, bio-waste handling infrastructure (incinerators, segregation), specialty equipment (rubber dam kits, X-ray units, CBCT, OPG, dental simulators), tissue processing for histopathology, postgraduate research and clinical exposure, MDS specialty department structures, and dental-specific community engagement activities.
-This overlay replaces the legacy 100-point Part B from the phased-out Unified Manual for Health Sciences Colleges.
+Part B is the dental-discipline-specific 100-weightage layer that captures dimensions unique to dental education: clinical material adequacy (daily patient flow, OPD numbers, IPD when applicable), phantom lab capacity per student, dental chair counts and ratios, dental specialty department structures, hospital and OPD permissions, bio-waste handling infrastructure (incinerators, segregation), specialty equipment (rubber dam kits, X-ray units, CBCT, OPG, dental simulators), tissue processing for histopathology, postgraduate research and clinical exposure, MDS specialty department structures, and dental-specific community engagement activities.
+These are captured in Part B because NAAC’s generic Part A cannot address them adequately.

 What are good Criterion 7 Best Practices for a dental college?